AlexGKim/g2/docs/source/usage.rst

 listed in :ref:`index-label`, which simplify the required inputs and calculations.

 One condition is that the source be chaotic.
 The source is then represented as an object of the abstract base class :class:`g2.models.base.source.ChaoticSource`.
-The methods that need to be specified are :meth:`g2.models.base.source.AbstractSource.intensity`, :meth:`g2.models.base.source.AbstractSource.total_flux`, and  :meth:`g2.models.base.source.AbstractSource.get_params`.

 There are several concrete classes available in :mod:`g2.models.sources`.

 Examples